-Robert Farrar Campon, Episcopal priest, host, writer and food theologian, believed hospitality began with thoughtful, generosity.
+Robert Farrar Campon, Episcopal priest, host, writer, and food theologian, believed hospitality began with thoughtful, generosity.
 “If you can possibly do so, contrive to make even a part of anything come to the table twice.”
-He draws our attention to ferial (simple) and festal (special) cooking, claiming there’s something important that happens on our tables, in our homes and in our souls when we’re mindful of how we use food.
-In fact, he pities those who can afford to whatever they want, whenever they want, believing economy increases satisfaction.
+He draws our attention to ferial (simple) and festal (special) cooking, claiming there’s something important that happens on our tables, in our homes, and in our souls when we’re mindful of how we use food.
+In fact, he pities those who can afford whatever they want, whenever they want, believing the economy increases satisfaction.

 In our home, we’ve been practicing mindfulness by trying to make simple dishes well.
 We invest in each other as we labor in the kitchen together.
 My children love the taste of a ripe plum but my daughter was the first to notice they didn’t taste as good in October as they had in late-August.
 Instead of letting them rot in the fridge, neglected, we reimagined their purpose.
 We spent a rainy day on homemade bread and apple cider infused preserves.
 Watching my children enjoy their simple, delicious creation made me grateful for wise, soulful cooks like Campon.